-- Personalize Customer Communication
+- Personalise Customer Communication

 - Better Understand Your Customer

 CRMs are flooded with data coming from customers, making it a goldmine where you can learn their buying habits, products they are into, emails that they usually engage with, and other information that you can use to understand them better.
-This way, you can formulate personalized marketing offers based on their preferences and purchase history.
+This way, you can formulate personalised marketing offers based on their preferences and purchase history.
 You can identify your most profitable customers, pay them more attention and build from your success.